suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 a package that compiles the Lua v5.4 repository to WASM and then provides JS bindings to instantiate and control the interpreter.

-This assumption is quickly corroborated by running:
+This assumption is quickly corroborated by executing the following:

 ```lua
 print(_VERSION)
 ```

-in the interface, which prints out `Lua 5.4` (you should try executing that code to start getting comfortable with the interface).
+This prints out `Lua 5.4` (you should try executing that code to start getting comfortable with the interface).

 This information is valuable for exploitation purposes, as it gives us the